SaldorfKod/codeLock/README.md

-Made by Tim Nilsson and Calle Larsson
+Made by Tim Nilsson and Calle Larsen

 Arduino Nano esp32 project with micropython simulating a door-lock system using buttons, led diods and a servo